olivergregorius/raspberrypi4-uefi/README.md

 3. Extract the archive onto the SD-card.
 4. Insert the SD-card into the Raspberry Pi 4 and boot it up.

+## Changed UEFI Defaults

+- Option for using >3 GB of RAM is enabled by default
+- ACPI + Devicetree option is selected by default
+- Enabled auto PXE boot on boot failure

 ## Adjust UEFI Settings

 To enter the configuration menu, press <kbd>ESC</kbd> right after booting the device up.